CosmWasm/wasmvm/docs/MIGRATING.md

   whether the given string is a valid address.
 This was previously done internally using separate calls to `CanonicalizeAddress` and `HumanizeAddress` but can be done more efficiently using a single call.
+- The IBC `TransferMsg` now includes an optional `Memo` field.
+- `SubMsgResponse` now has an additional `MsgResponses` field, mirroring the Cosmos SDK

 ## Renamings